WomensLaw serves and supports all survivors.

 The following people can file for managing conservatorship:

-- both parents, or the surviving parent, or the managing conservator filed the petition or consented to the suit;1
+• both parents, the surviving parent, or the managing conservator filed the petition or consented to the suit;

-- a guardian of the person or of the estate of the child;
+3. a guardian of the child or of the child’s estate;

-- any person, other than a foster parent. who has had actual care, control, and possession of the child for at least six months ending not more than 90 days before filing;
+4. any person, other than a foster parent, relative, or designated caregiver for the child, who has had exclusive care, control, and possession of the child for at least six months, ending not more than 90 days before filing;

-- a person who was designated as the managing conservator in a revoked or unrevoked affidavit of relinquishment or to whom consent to adoption has been given in writing;
+5. a person who was chosen as the managing conservator in an affidavit of relinquishment;

-- a foster parent who cared for the child for at least 12 months ending not more than 90 days before filing;
+7. a foster parent, relative, or caregiver designated by the Department of Family and Protective Services who cared for the child for at least 12 months ending not more than 90 days before filing, unless:

-- a relative of the child within the third degree by consanguinity if the child’s parents are deceased at the time of the filing of the petition;
+8. a relative of the child within the fourth degree by consanguinity if the child’s parents are deceased at the time of the filing of the petition;

-- a person who was named as a prospective adoptive parent of a child by a pregnant woman or the parent of the child, in a verified written statement to confer standing, regardless of whether the child has been born; or
+9. a person who was named as a potential adoptive parent of a child by a pregnant woman or the parent of the child, even if the child hasn’t been born yet.
+The parent naming this potential adoptive parent must do so in a verified written statement; or

-- a person who is an intended parent of a child or unborn child under a gestational agreement, assuming that the person filing is filing jointly with the other intended parent under the gestational agreement or against the other intended parent under the gestational agreement.2
+10. a person who is an intended parent of a child or unborn child under a gestational agreement, assuming that the person filing is doing so:

-Note: A grandparent or someone who has had significant past contact with the child cannot file a petition for possessory conservatorship unless there is already an open case involving conservatorship of the child.
-If there is an open case, the judge can allow the grandparent or other person to ask for possessory conservatorship if the judge finds it is in the best interest of the child.3
+A relative within the fourth degree or someone who has had significant past contact with the child cannot file their own petition for possessory conservatorship unless there is already an open case involving conservatorship of the child.
+If there is an open case, the judge can allow this person to “intervene” and ask for a possessory conservatorship if there is satisfactory proof that choosing the parent or parents as managing conservators would harm the child’s physical health or emotional development.
+If the request is made by someone other than a relative, the judge can grant permission to intervene only if each parent agrees.2

 I am the child’s grandparent.
 Can I get possession of or access to the child (visitation)?